imvrusso/data-science-template/README.md

 │
 ├── .env               <- Environment variables.
 │
+├── main.py            <- Entry point of the project.
+│
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module.
 │   │